10 situations where a teleprompter is useful

 Start with a readable font size, comfortable line spacing, and a cue position that keeps your eyes near the camera.
 Then choose the scroll mode for the job: fixed speed for predictable pacing, timed scrolling for a strict duration, words per minute for practice, or Voice Scroll when pauses and emphasis matter.

-Match the workflow to the publishing context
+Match your setup to the recording context

 Match the script length and framing to the channel before recording.
 A short vertical clip, a course lesson, and a business update all need different pacing even when they start from the same idea.